The biggest spending bill loser: President Trump

 Breaking News Emails

-That is, things turned out badly for him.
-By vetoing a bill that has such broad, bipartisan support, he could make them even worse.
+That is: Things turned out badly for him.
+But by vetoing a bill that had such broad, bipartisan support, he could have made things even worse.

+So, grudgingly, he announced at the White House Friday afternoon that he would bless it — even as he declared he would “never sign another bill like this again.”

+“I was thinking about doing the veto,” he said.
+“But because of the incredible gains that we’ve been able to make for the military, that overrode any of our thinking.”

 Trump left GOP leaders no choice but to write legislation that would attract Democratic votes while irritating the president and alienating GOP hard-liners — a model that is likely to stick if Trump can't either unify the Republican Party on legislative items or find ways to lure moderate Democrats away from their own leaders.